Erebus-Nyx/ai-companion/docs/BUILD_COMPLETE_v0.4.0.md

 **AI Companion v0.4.0 is ready for production deployment! 🚀**

-The complete Live2D AI companion system with CLI interface, comprehensive API documentation, and pipx packaging is now available for installation and deployment through Cloudflare/DNS.
+The complete Live2D AI live2d chat system with CLI interface, comprehensive API documentation, and pipx packaging is now available for installation and deployment through Cloudflare/DNS.